Princess Catherine of Schleswig-Holstein-Sonderburg-Beck: Princess Baryatinskaya

 Catherine returned to Saint Petersburg alone, where she made a splash with the Parisian fashions and outfits she brought.
 But the Empress didn't approve of all her fashions and found them funny, and therefore both the court and the whole city began to criticize them.
 French diplomat Baron Daniel de Corberon, having met Princess Baryatinskaya in 1776, wrote in his diary:

 Officially separated from her husband but retaining her title, the frivolous beauty didn't receive invitations to the small court of Grand Duke Pavel Petrovich, which upset her very much.
-Sometimes her tone in society was indecent; once, speaking of Count Wilhelm Nesselrode and his prolonged visit, she added: "He will marry me".
+Sometimes her tone in society was indecent; once, speaking of Count Wilhelm von Nesselrode and his prolonged visit, she added: "He will marry me".
 Soon, having quarreled with almost the entire Saint Petersburg society, Princess Baryatinskaya, along with her friend, Catherine Alexandrovna Menshikova —the wife of Stepan Stepanovich Zinoviev, Russian envoy in Spain and like her, also separated from her husband—, decided to found her own small society of friends.
 But in the light of their gatherings, many laughed, calling them "love club" or "academy".
 In September 1774, Princess Baryatinskaya's father Peter August assumed the headship of the Beck line of the House of Schleswig-Holstein-Sonderburg after the death of his brother Duke Charles Louis without surviving male issue; however, he died five months later, on 24 February 1775.

 In 1783 Princess Baryatinskaya bought a mansion from Prince Nikolay Yusupov at 22 Millionnaya Street.
 She occupied a very high position in the society, where, although many disliked and condemned her, she was surrounded by admirers.
 It was considered a great honor to get into her house; besides, she lived magnificently, and the whole city spoke about her receptions and theatrical performances.
 Later, in his essay on Princess Baryatinskaya, Prince Ivan Mikhailovich Dolgorukov wrote: